Milan San Siro Stadium Tickets and Visits

 Book the San Siro tour

-How to get to the San Siro stadium
+How to get to the San Siro stadium?

-Bus to the Stadium| ©Matthias Muehlbradt
+Bus to the San Siro Stadium| ©Matthias Muehlbradt

-Bus to the Stadium| ©Matthias Muehlbradt
+Bus to the San Siro Stadium| ©Matthias Muehlbradt

-The legendary Milanese stadium is located in the homonymous neighborhood.
+When booking the San Siro tour, keep in mind that the legendary Milanese stadium is located in the homonymous neighborhood.
 It is a green area well connected to the rest of the city as it hosts the home of two historic Italian soccer clubs - A.C.
 Milan and Inter - and the Hippodrome del Gallope.
 To get here you can choose from the following options:

-• Metro.
-The nearest stop is San Siro Stadio and is on line 5 (purple).
+• Metro: The nearest stop is San Siro Stadio and is on line 5 (purple).
 If you are staying near a stop on line 1 and do not want to transfer, you can get off at Lotto.
 Be careful, line 1 splits in two.
 If you are staying near Piazza del Duomo or at another point in the old town you will have to get on the train bound for Rho Fieramilano.
-Once you arrive at Lotto you will have to walk for about 15/20 minutes to reach the foot of the Giuseppe Meazza.
+Once you arrive at Lotto you will have to walk for about 15/20 minutes to get to the foot of the Giuseppe Meazza.

-• Bus.
-Line 49 connects the San Cristoforo railroad station (in the south of the city) with the San Siro district.
+• Bus: Line 49 connects the San Cristoforo railroad station (in the south of the city) with the San Siro district.
 The stops closest to the stadium are Piazza Axum and San Siro Stadio M5.

 Book the tour of San Siro

-Where can I park near the San Siro Stadium?
+Where can I park near the San Siro stadium?

-Outside the Stadium| ©Daniel
+Outside the San Siro Stadium| ©Daniel

-Outside the Stadium| ©Daniel
+Outside the San Siro Stadium| ©Daniel

-• Parcheggio ATM Cassiodoro in Viale Cassiodoro 9.
-From 1,5 € per hour
+• Parcheggio ATM Cassiodoro, in Viale Cassiodoro 9.
+From 1,5€ per hour.

-• Parcheggio Lampugnano in Via Natta.
-Up to 5 hours, the hourly rate is 1,5 ¤.
+• Parcheggio Lampugnano, in Via Natta.
+Up to 5 hours, the hourly rate is €1.5.

-• Parcheggio San Siro in Piazzale Lorenzo Lotto
+• Parcheggio San Siro, in Piazzale Lorenzo Lotto.

 Since you have a car, you can take the opportunity to discover the surroundings of Milan.
-Just a short distance from the city you will find historic towns and villages such as Vigevano, Grazzano Visconti, Pavia and Monza.
+Just a short distance from the city, you will find historic towns and villages such as Vigevano, Grazzano Visconti, Pavia and Monza.
 Another highly recommended option is Lake Como, especially if you visit the Lombardy city in spring.

 Book the San Siro tour